 Big data is big news.
-In fact, about five years ago, the Harvard Business review named business analytics the “sexiest job of the 21st century.”
-Because of the industry’s high-profile popularity, business analytics jobs can be tough to nab, but the skills you gain during your studies are highly transferable.
+Since the industry’s high-profile popularity, business analytics jobs can be tough to nab, but the skills you gain during your studies are highly transferable.
+From basic numbers to intricate formulas, data provides businesses of all sizes with the information needed to track sales and performance, introduce new products, services and to encourage data-driven business decisions.
+This is where business analysts are needed.
 The intricacies of big data are what allow businesses to offer a variety of roles and employment opportunities that all need people who have analytic skills.

-1. Business Analyst
+1. IT Business Analyst

 2. Market Researcher

 With business analytics degree, your skills and knowledge will make you a highly-prized market researcher.
 You will study the market conditions to understand the potential sales of products or services.
 A key part of any market researcher’s job is being aware of current marketing trends across their industry and staying updated on new marketing technologies.
 You can use your understanding of working with data and apply it to specific markets, customers and brands.
 If you love the research aspect of analyzing data, this might be a great role for you.